marcantoine/feefty-admin-nor/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Delivery

-To deliver the test please send us the link to your
+To deliver the test please send us the link to your repo.
-.

 - You don’t have to host it anywhere, we’ll run it locally
 - Please document your approach along the way in the README
-- Please include a few unit tests
+- Please include relevant unit tests